AshleyJKnapp/CMPM120-StoryGraph-Game/README.md

 ### Programming

 Open this project in your favorite text editor and start a local web server.
 View `index.html` in your browser through the server you started.
-You should see the title of the story and the first choice, but other aspects of the game should be broken.

-In your text editor, open `rules.js` and follow the `TODO` comments as a guide to repairing the code.

-If your repair works, you should be able to play all the way through the end of the story.

 ### Authoring